-A private campsite with a screened platform room with table and seating for four and a place to hang your hammock, air mattress or sleeping bag, an outdoor bathroom facility with running hot water and huge fire pit.
-A three-minute walk down a broad, shaded, gently sloping path takes you to the banks of the Suwannee River, with clearly marked orange blazes outlining the Florida National Scenic Trail and a 1/2 mile Scenic Loop to the only waterfall in Florida.
-There is direct river access all year long for swimming, canoeing, kayaking, hiking, biking, bird watching and fishing on site, with horseback riding at Skunkie Acres, live music at the Spirit of the Suwannee Music Park, folk festivals at the Stephen Foster Folk Culture Center and Big Shoals Class III whitewater rapids within a 15-minute drive.
+This private campsite comes with a screened platform room with a ceiling fan, table and seating for four, a place to hang your hammock, air mattress or sleeping bag, an outdoor bathroom facility with toilet, hot water shower and huge fire pit.
+A three-minute walk down a broad, shaded, gently sloping path takes you to the beach and banks of the Suwannee River, with clearly marked orange blazes outlining the Florida National Scenic Trail and a 1/2 mile Scenic Loop to one of the few waterfalls in Florida.
+There is direct river access all year long for swimming, canoeing, kayaking, hiking, biking, bird watching and fishing on site, with horseback riding at Skunkie Acres, live music at the Spirit of the Suwannee Music Park, folk festivals at the Stephen Foster Folk Culture Center and Big Shoals Class III whitewater rapids all within a 15-minute drive.
 Go on eco-adventures, dine al fresco at the riverside gazebo or just spend the day lazing on the zen deck reading a good book watching the river float by.
 Privacy and seclusion are guaranteed by the deeply wooded grounds and exclusivity is ensured as there is a one group per weekend policy.

 - Cancellation policy: Moderate

 You know what would make this trip even better?